1993 World Trade Center bomber sues over prison faith rights

 Ahmad Ajaj was being held at a super-max prison in Colorado when the lawsuit began in 2015.
 Ajaj, represented by University of Denver law students, watched the trial via video because of security concerns.

-Ajaj was sentenced in 1999 to more than 114 years in prison for his role in the bombing that killed six people and hurt more than 1,000 others.
-He was moved to a federal prison in Terre Haute, Indiana, early this year.
+Ajaj was sentenced in 1999 to more than 114 years in prison for his role in the blast in an underground parking garage on Feb.
+26, 1993, that killed six people, one of them pregnant.
+It injured more than 1,000 and forced an estimated 50,000 to flee the trade center's twin towers in a scene of smoke, fear and confusion that would be mirrored and magnified on Sept.
+11, 2001.

+Ajaj was moved to a federal prison in Terre Haute, Indiana, early this year.

 The lawsuit accused federal prison officials, particularly staff at the Administrative Maximum, or ADX, facility in Florence, of failing to provide food meeting Ajaj's belief that all animals used for food must be fed, raised and slaughtered according to Islamic law.
 The lawsuit said Ajaj considered vegetarian and Kosher meals inadequate.